Azure/iot-plug-and-play-bridge/pnpbridge/docs/modbus_adapters.md

     - [Modbus](#modbus)

 ## Adapter Configuration
-The adapter configuration follows the format defined by [Modbus Gateway configruation interface](./schemas/modbusGateway.interface.json), an Azure PnP Interface.
-Follow the steps below to update `config.json` to add a Modbus device to your PnPBridge.
+The adapter configuration follows the format defined by [Modbus Gateway configruation interface](./schemas/modbusGateway.interface.json), an Azure Digital Twin (IoT Plug and Play) Interface.
+Follow the steps below to update `config.json` to add a Modbus device to IoT Plug and Play bridge.

-1. Open `config.json` for the PnPBridge.
+1. Open `config.json` for the IoT Plug and Play bridge.
 2. Add the following json payload to `pnp_bridge_interface_components`.
 3. Add any supported modbus interface configurations into the `pnp_bridge_adapter_global_configs` dictionary with a key that an interface component can use as `modbus_identity` under `pnp_bridge_adapter_config`.
 More information in the [PnP Bridge Adapter Global Configs](#pnp-bridge-adapter-global-configs) section.
 4. Modify `rtu` or `tcp` and `modbus_identity` parameters under `pnp_bridge_adapter_config` to match your Modbus device configuration.
 Refer to following sections for more detailed descriptions of each field in these `JSON` objects.
 "DL679" is the name of the interface configuration that the Modbus Adapter supports, and that the device corresponding to the interface component specifying it, uses to interact with the adapter.